Grades 6-9 Strings

 Intermezzo Strings is a strings only ensemble for students in grades six through nine.
 There is no audition to join Intermezzo Strings, only a teacher recommendation is required.
-Intermezzo Strings rehearses, on average, twice a month between October and their performance at the Ware Center in downtown Lancaster at the beginning of May.
+Intermezzo Strings rehearses, on average, twice a month between October and their performance at the Gardner Theatre in Lancaster at the end of April.

 Reads and performs basic rhythms (whole, half, quarter, eighths) AND dotted rhythms at a proficient level.

 Reads and performs in compound meters at an introductory-developing level.

 Reads, discriminates between, and correctly performs low/high 2’s (violin/viola), 2nd/3rd fingers (cello) and 2nd/4th fingers (bass) at proficient level.